- What is Emergency Planning?

 - Further Information

 Emergencies can occur anywhere at any time – often with little or no warning.
-Emergencies are events that pose immediate risk to life, health, property or environment.
+Emergencies are events that pose an immediate risk to life, health, property or the environment.
 They can be caused by a number of factors including man-made incidents such as road traffic accidents, or secondary effects from naturally occurring events such as extreme weather.

 Emergency Planning is the process of identifying these risks and implementing measures to reduce the chance of the emergency taking place.
 If it's impossible to remove a risk, plans are made to reduce the impact that the risk could have on people and the environment, if it was to cause an emergency.

 To understand what hazards pose potential risks to the borough, the Emergency Planning team participates in a joint risk assessment.

 Haringey Borough Risk Register aligns with the GLA's risk assessment process.

 Planning for Risks

 The Emergency Planning team writes plans to map how the council will respond to emergencies.
 These plans are consistently reviewed and maintained to ensure they are up to date.
 The following are generic plans which are likely to be used by Haringey Council in any emergency.